USS Yorktown (CV-5): Battle of Midway

 Simultaneously, with the fires controlled sufficiently to warrant the resumption of fueling, Yorktown began refueling the fighters then on deck; just then the ship's radar picked up an incoming air group at a distance of 33 mi.
 While the ship prepared for battle, again smothering gasoline systems and stopping the fueling of the planes on her flight deck, she vectored four of the six fighters of the CAP in the air to intercept the raiders.
 Of the 10 fighters on board, eight had as little as 23 USgal of fuel in their tanks.
 They were launched as the remaining pair of fighters of the CAP headed out to intercept the Japanese planes.

 At 16:00, maneuvering Yorktown churned forward, making 20 knots.
 The fighters she had launched and vectored out to intercept had meanwhile made contact with the enemy.
 Yorktown received reports that the planes were "Kates".
 The Wildcats shot down at least three, but the rest began their approach while the carrier and her escorts mounted a heavy antiaircraft barrage.

 Yorktown maneuvered radically, avoiding at least two torpedoes before another two struck the port side within minutes of each other, the first at 16:20.
 The carrier had been mortally wounded; she lost power and went dead in the water with a jammed rudder and an increasing list to port.

 As the ship's list progressed, Commander Clarence E. Aldrich, the damage control officer, reported from central station that, without power, controlling the flooding looked impossible.
 The Chief Engineer, Lieutenant Commander John F. Delaney, soon reported that all boiler fires were out, all power was lost, and that it was impossible to correct the list.
 Buckmaster ordered Aldrich, Delaney, and their men to secure the fire and engine rooms and lay up to the weather decks to put on life jackets.

 The list, meanwhile, continued to increase.
 When it reached 26 degrees, Buckmaster and Aldrich agreed that capsizing was imminent.
 "In order to save as many of the ship's company as possible", the captain wrote later, he "ordered the ship to be abandoned".

 Over the next few minutes the crew lowered the wounded into life rafts and struck out for the nearby destroyers and cruisers to be picked up by their boats, abandoning ship in good order.
-After the evacuation of all wounded, the executive officer, Commander Irving D. Wiltsie, left the ship down a line on the starboard side.
+After the evacuation of all wounded, the executive officer, Commander Dixie Kiefer left the ship down a line on the starboard side.
 Buckmaster, meanwhile, toured the ship one last time, to see if any men remained.
 After finding no "live personnel", Buckmaster lowered himself into the water by means of a line over the stern, by which time water was lapping the port side of the hangar deck.